-termination of his/her employment, in or suspected violation of this Agreem agent, advisor or any entity with an internship, or as a volunteer with AMS or upon the cessation or ternship, or as a volunteer with AMS will immediately report any known tent or of any Company policy by any other employee, intern, consultant, existing or prospective business relationship with Company to his/her of Compliance Officer, or the Compliance Hotline.
-5. Individual agrees that his/her obligation five (5) years after termination of Individual ons under paragraphs 1-4 of this Agreement shall survive for a period of ividual's relationship with AMS. records.
-Except for purposes directly a volunteer, no information about or disclosed in a form identifiable of the member or designated representative, prohibit the disclosure of information ividual shall protect the confidentiality of all Company member connected with the performance of his/her employment, internship or as obtained from any Company member in possession of Individual shall be the Company member without the prior written consent of the Company or a minor's parent or guardian, provided that nothing stated herein shall on in summary, statistical, or other form which does not identify any s that obligations of Individual under this paragraph 6 shall survive idual's relationship with AMS. irreparable damage to Company fo addition to all relief available under h of any provision of this Agreement may result in continuing and r which there may be no adequate remedy of the law.
-Company, in er the full extent of the law, shall be entitled to the issuance of an ed from committing or continuing any breach of this Agreement. unenforceable, the remainder of this A as though such invalid, illegal or u Individual shall indemnify and hold actions, suits, proceedings, lawsuits, c Agreement shall not be affected but shall continue in full force and effect menforceable provision was not originally a part of this Agreement. harmless Company from and against any and all damages, liabilities, osts and expenses (including but not limited to reasonable attorneys' fees, gout of or relating in any way to the breach by Individual of this enforcement of this indemnification.
-9. This Agreement shall be construed in accordance with and governed by the laws of the State of Colorado, · · ereto may not be a resident of that State.
-Venue for any legal action or Γ HE/SHE HAS ASKED ANY QUESTIONS AND RECEIVED S OR CONCERNS TO HIM/HER UNDER THIS AGREEMENT.
-INTENDING TO BE LEGALLY BOUND, the above written. ne parties have executed this Confidentiality Agreement as of the date first Individual Human Resources Signature Signature Printed Name Title Date Date
+termination of his/her employment, internship or suspected violation of this Agreement or or hip, or as a volunteer with AMS or upon the cessation or , or as a volunteer with AMS will immediately report any known f any Company policy by any other employee, intern, consultant, g or prospective business relationship with Company to his/her liance Officer, or the Compliance Hotline.
+5. Individual agrees that his/her obligations undefive (5) years after termination of Individual's er paragraphs 1-4 of this Agreement shall survive for a period of relationship with AMS. records.
+Except for purposes directly connect a volunteer, no information about or obtained disclosed in a form identifiable of the Comp member or designated representative, or a min prohibit the disclosure of information in su shall protect the confidentiality of all Company member ed with the performance of his/her employment, internship or as from any Company member in possession of Individual shall be pany member without the prior written consent of the Company mor's parent or guardian, provided that nothing stated herein shall mmary, statistical, or other form which does not identify any obligations of Individual under this paragraph 6 shall survive elationship with AMS. irreparable damage to Company for which addition to all relief available under the fi y provision of this Agreement may result in continuing and there may be no adequate remedy of the law.
+Company, in ull extent of the law, shall be entitled to the issuance of an committing or continuing any breach of this Agreement. unenforceable, the remainder of this Agreeme as though such invalid, illegal or unenforce Individual shall indemnify and hold harmlest actions, suits, proceedings, lawsuits, costs and ermined by a court having jurisdiction to be invalid, illegal or ent shall not be affected but shall continue in full force and effect eable provision was not originally a part of this Agreement.
+So Company from and against any and all damages, liabilities, expenses (including but not limited to reasonable attorneys' fees, or relating in any way to the breach by Individual of this ment of this indemnification.
+9. This Agreement shall be construed in accorda nce with and governed by the laws of the State of Colorado, ay not be a resident of that State.
+Venue for any legal action or HE HAS ASKED ANY QUESTIONS AND RECEIVED ONCERNS TO HIM/HER UNDER THIS AGREEMENT.
+INTENDING TO BE LEGALLY BOUND, the partie above written. s have executed this Confidentiality Agreement as of the date first Individual Human Resources Signature Signature Printed Name Title Date Date